Below you’ll find tips of what could be included in a review. They are not essential, just an optional guide to spark some thoughts.

 At the end of the read, it’d be great if the reader could solidly say, “YES!
 This is for me.” or “Nope, not for me.”
 And if it’s a “No” – that they have some other model suggestions to check next thanks to some comparisons/suggestions in the review.

-Our goal is to be comprehensive in our reviews, and usually this means reviews naturally end up at least 600-800 words.
-The most exhaustive reviews on WeighMyRack are 1200+ words.
-We have no official word requirement.
+Our goal is to be comprehensive in our reviews and usually this means reviews naturally end up 800+ words.
+The more detailed/helpful reviews on WeighMyRack seem to be around 1200 words.
+We had one overachiever write 5000+ words (!!!).

-Some of the suggested things to cover below could be combined and answered in 1 sentence.
+Some of the these possible inclusions could be answered in 1 sentence.
 Or an entire paragraph could be written.
 It’s up to you / your writing style.

 Ideally the post has 3+ photos, such as: